irsbugs/cmrt/Who can Login.md

 The CiviCRM database will be synchronized to contain the above five *Contacts*.

-These six *Contacts* are the only people registered in CiviCRM who can send emails from the CiviCRM application.
+These five *Contacts* are the only people registered in CiviCRM who can send emails from the CiviCRM application.

 For example: Maureen may write an email in CiviCRM to send to all Castlemaine residents who are listed in the CiviCRM database.
 E.g. Contacts in CiviCRM with a postcode of 3450.
 She may sign off the email as "Maureen - CMRT Secretary".
 The Castlemaine recipients of the e-mail will see that it is from secretary@cmrailtrial.org.au.
 If they decide to reply to Maureen then the reply goes back to: secretary@cmrailtrial.org.au.
 Maureen logs into her Webmail to read the reply.